aecay/digs15-negative-priming/README.md

 `coding.cod.ooo` file, a copy of which is also included in this repository for the convenience of those who do not have access to the PPCME2.
 This file is the input to the next stage.

+### *Do*-support

+The *do*-support code relies on the data file `do.out` in the `data` subdirectory of this repository.
+(Please contact the authors if you are interested in the scripts which generate this file from the PPCEME and PCEEC).
+The code for creating the priming graph is contained in the file `dosupp.R` in the `scripts` subdirectory.

 ## Analysis